AbhiK002/virtual-keyboard/README.md

 ```
 Read more about the [keyboard](https://pypi.org/project/keyboard/) module.

-_Note: If you don't have the `keyboard` module installed, the program will still open in a non functional state, allowing you to press the buttons (with no effects) and even change the keyboard settings._
+_Note: If the keyboard module is missing from user's computer (Windows only), the program will attempt to install the keyboard module automatically.
+In case that fails too, the virtual keyboard will still open in a non functional state allowing you admire its appearance and press all the buttons as much as want.
+You can also change the keyboard settings or pin/unpin the keyboard in non functional state._

 ### Please note:
 - The program will _"flash"_ everytime you press any key, but will **definitely still be functional** in almost any text-entry application window.